FMCG GST Rate List Page — FINAL Corrected Content (2 July 2026)

 |---|---|---|

-In short: After September 2025, soap, shampoo, hair oil, toothpaste, namkeen, ghee, instant noodles, biscuits, chocolates, and potato chips are all at 5%.
+After September 2025, soap, shampoo, hair oil, toothpaste, namkeen, ghee, instant noodles, biscuits, chocolates, potato chips, ice cream and packaged water are all at 5%.
 If your invoices show 12% or 18% on these items, they are incorrect and need to be updated immediately.

 18% GST Products — Still Relevant for Kirana Stores

 Not everything moved to 5%.
-Some processed and premium items remain at 18%.
+A short list of premium personal-care items remains at 18%.

 |---|---|---|